 Addressing environmental issues draws on almost every field in the liberal arts curriculum.
 For this reason, the core of the Environmental Studies major features a cross-disciplinary introductory course sequence along with requirements in the humanities, social sciences, and sciences.

-Students in the major choose from one of two focus areas: environmental science or environmental policy.
-In each focus, students select from a variety of social science and science electives.
-Students in both areas also take a course in research methods in the environmental sciences, as well as an upper-division problem solving seminar that serves as the capstone.
+Students in the major choose from one of three focus areas: environmental science, environmental policy, or environmental humanities.
+All students take a core of courses including Environmental Science, Environmental Governance, and the full-year senior capstone sequence.
 The major is available as a bachelor of arts or bachelor of science degree.